openstack/governance/doc/source/index.rst

 How to propose governance changes
 =================================

-Motions need to be presented before Friday 0800 UTC to be added to the next Tuesday meeting agenda for discussion.
-They should either be posted as a proposed change to the governance repository (on review.openstack.org) or as a "[tc]" thread to openstack-dev@lists.openstack.org (with a pointer to that thread being posted to openstack-tc@lists.openstack.org to make sure it gets the required attention from TC members).
-Upon verification, the chair will put the motion on the `agenda for the next meeting`_.
+Motions should be posted for discussion as a proposed change to the openstack/governance repository (on review.openstack.org) and/or as a "[tc]" thread to the openstack-dev@lists.openstack.org mailing-list.
+Upon verification, the chair will put the motion on the `current proposals tracker`_.

-There might be a backlog of requests, in which case the discussion will be scheduled for a subsequent meeting.
-We use Gerrit to record votes, so before being formally voted on or approved, motions will have to be presented as a change in the governance git repository.
+We use Gerrit to record votes, so before being formally voted on or approved, motions will have to be presented as a change in the openstack/governance git repository.
 You can find instructions on how to do that in the `Developer's guide section of the Infra manual`_.
 Please contact the TC chair in case you need help.
 Note that a number of simpler changes do not require formal voting by the majority of the Technical Committee membership.
 Those exceptions are listed in the :doc:`reference/house-rules` document.

 .. _`OpenStack Foundation bylaws`: http://www.openstack.org/legal/bylaws-of-the-openstack-foundation/